editorconfig/editorconfig-core-py/README.md

 ## Installation

+First, make sure the core EditorConfig Python library is installed on your machine.

-Install the plugin compatible with your version of Gedit by executing the `install.sh` script.
+Next, install the plugin compatible with your version of Gedit by executing the `install.sh` script.
 The `install.sh` script should install the appropriate plugin for your Gedit version.
 If this does not work, the instructions below can be used to install the plugin manually.